 “I’m burnt out, bored at work, underutilized.
 My workload is overwhelming, what should I do?”

 Listen, even if you don’t say it out loud, deep down you may feel directionless and overwhelmed at times, I totally get it.
-Sometimes I do too, even with all of my coach training, because, hey we’re both human.
+Sometimes I do too, even with all of my mindset training, because, hey we’re both humans.

-From a leadership standpoint, especially when you are trying to level up your career, dealing with burnout and overwhelm sometimes involves facing hidden mindset habits we may not even be aware we have…and getting to the root of them.
+From a mindset standpoint, especially when you are trying to level up your career, and be the leader you want, dealing with burnout and overwhelm sometimes involves facing hidden mindset habits we may not even be aware we have…and getting to the root of them.

 Part 1: Mindset hacks to avoid burn out and overwhelm

 Just commit: to something, anything, and do it from a powerful place.
 I’m committed to full expression, can you tell?

 Don’t promise to have something done if you know you’re going to have to stay up all night for a week to finish it.
 First decide how long, realistically, any project should take, then add at least an extra day on it (more if it’s a big project; even more if you have other team members involved).

 And don’t take on anything that cuts into your non-negotiable personal wellness, personal development and leadership building time.
 You are the leader of your life, you are your biggest asset.